aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/20_Prerequisites.md

 # Next Steps

-Continue with the next chapter "Deploying an Exasol Cluster".
+Continue with the next chapter "Exasol Deployment Tool".